 While tools like Natural Language Processing help computers understand text, sentences, and meaning, it’s also critical to gain insights from video and image related material as well.
 To complete your awareness of the tools your business needs to benefit from data, you also need to know about X Analytics.
 X Analytics involves analyzing video and image content to tackle business challenges.
 In terms of the big picture, X Analytics integrates the world of human perception into the process of information and knowledge acquisition.
-But what are the tools needed to analyze video and image data?
+But what are the AI-based tools needed to analyze video and image data?
 The short answer is – a lot of them.
 The video and image analytics market is expected to reach $24.34 billion by 2027 according to Allied Market Research.

 Using video image content is not just about how many people are viewing your videos and images; it’s also about how people feel when they watch them, what they read on your images, and what they’re doing when they read them.
 Video analytics will help you understand how your video and image content is performing as internal tutorials, customer-facing how-to’s, and many other use cases.
 To accomplish this, your video analytics strategy should include the tracking of engagement, views, and clicks on your videos.
-X Analytics tools allow you to see how many people engage with, stop watching, or skip over your videos.
+X Analytics and AI-based tools allow you to see how many people engage with, stop watching, or skip over your videos.
 This helps uncover image topics that matter to your audience and business goals.
 Video analytics is all about understanding your customer and their world.
 It’s about understanding the context in which they perceive your brand and then using that business intelligence to make decisions that drive progress.

 The ability to analyze data holistically is one of the biggest advancements we’ve seen in X Analytics.
 There are many fascinating use cases for holistic insights from video analytics that differ across multiple industries.
 X Analytics can be used for optimizing the supply chain or providing support for medical diagnoses.
 Vibration and audio data analysis can be used to boost the efficiency of predictive maintenance.
 X Analytics can leverage behavioral intelligence gathering to combat fraud in the financial services industry.
 These examples merely scratch the surface of potential applications.
 To better visualize the data for these analytic situations, heatmaps and scroll maps are used to measure video engagement and engagement rates.